 - Q Will I need to take medication before endoscopic sinus surgery?

 - Q Is it normal to have bleeding after endoscopic sinus surgery?

 - Q When should I call the doctor after endoscopic sinus surgery?

-- Q Are there medications I need to avoid before my endoscopic sinus surgery?
+- Q Should I eat or drink before endoscopic sinus surgery?

 - Q How is endoscopic sinus surgery performed?

 - Q What is recovery from sinus surgery like?